 Here’s someone, speaking in — incredible! — in a very old dialect of Sumerian; a language that’s ancient even to our friend Enheduanna.

-This must be someone from old Ur; once the biggest city in the world.
+This must be someone from old Ur; once the mightiest city in the world!

-We’ve landed in a metropolis older than the Pyramids, two thousand years older than Enheduanna’s kingdom.
+We’ve landed in a metropolis older than the Pyramids — in fact, this place is a full two thousand years older than Enheduanna’s kingdom!

 Wait — can you hear those two voices?

 One says, “My name is Meskalamdug, Hero of the Good Land.”
 The other says, “I am Queen Puabi, the Word of my Father.”

 They don’t have much to say, but they’re eager to show us pictures — their people, in wool kilts, in peace and in war; making music, talking with friends, herding sheep and cattle; then driving chariots, marching in ranks, crushing their enemies.